youngjuene/youngjunchoi/README.md

 # Youngjun Choi

-- Feel free to borrow this template. [source](https://github.com/keunhong/keunhong.github.io)
+- Feel free to borrow this template from [here](https://github.com/keunhong/keunhong.github.io)
 - Make sure to update all relevant fields in `_config.yml` and `_data`.

 # License